emestanza3/VideoGame/mestanzae_m0_readme.md

 # VideoGame

+Eduardo Mestanza
+eduardomestanza_96@gatech.edu
+emestanza3

+All requierments should be done and ready.

+no additional build instructions needed or assests bundles were used.

 This file contains all of the work done for milestone 0 in which I edited the video game tutorial for the survival shooter.
 In it is my own attempt to complete the initial tutorial given by unity as well as some slight changes.
 First My name Eduardo Mestanza will be displayed on the bottom left corenr above the health bar